Outreach Ministries

 Canadian Foodgrains Bank (CFGB) is a partnership of Canadian church-based agencies working to end hunger in developing countries by increasing and deepening the involvement of Canadians in efforts to end hunger.
 On behalf of its fifteen member agencies, the Foodgrains Bank collects grain and cash donations, provides funds and expert advice for projects submitted by member agencies and their partners, manages the procurement and supply of food commodities, and engages in public policy and education activities related to hunger and food security.

 Westdale became involved with Foodgrains in 1993, when we partnered with a rural congregation, Letterbreen united, north of Mount Forest ON.
-We raised money each year, through our Christmas Project, to help our partner with expenses.
+We raised money each year to help our partner with expenses.
 Letterbreen contributed land, labour, insurance, supplies and donations.
 Over the years we had Sunday pulpit exchanges, picnics, information sessions, stone-picking days, and enthusiastic contacts.
 Crops grown each year were sold, and the money sent to CFGB in Winnipeg for United Church projects overseas.
 One year our crop of oats was milled into large flake oats sold in small and large quantities in our congregations and communities.
 A booklet of oat recipes was also printed and sold.

+In 2002, Westale’s partnership changed and we linked up with Oneida United, near Hagersville ON.
 Ryerson United of Ancaster ON has also become a partner with us.
+We now have large acreage crops.
 Together, the three congregations are able to support a very effective outreach organization, CFGB as well as overseas projects.

 KAIROS